tunapanda/wikonnect/README.md

 Wikonnect is an open-source e-learning platform designed to allow anyone to learn, create educational content, and contribute to building the platform as a designer or a software developer.
 The initial courses offered on the platform will be around digital literacy, to get more people using the internet in more productive ways.
 Developed by [Tunapanda Institute](https://tunapanda.org/) in Nairobi, Kenya.
-The original platform (called 'swag') was used to provide technology, design, and business training in low-income communities with low bandwidth.
+The original platform (called 'Swag') was used to provide technology, design, and business training in low-income communities with low bandwidth.

 Come say hi 👋 on our [Wikonnect Community Discord Server!](https://discord.gg/tT9Ug6D)